AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/tx-setup-and-teardown.md

 # An example: Fee Abstraction

 Consider a user, Alice, who does not have FPA but wishes to interact with the network.
-Suppose she has a public balance of a fictitious asset "BananaCoin".
+Suppose she has a private balance of a fictitious asset "BananaCoin" that supports public and private balances.

 Suppose there is a Fee Payment Contract (FPC) that has been deployed by another user to the network.
 Alice can structure her transaction as follows:

+0. Before the transaction, Alice creates a private authwit in her wallet, allowing the FPC to unshield a specified amount of BananaCoin from Alice's private balance to the FPC's public balance.
 1. Private setup:
-   - Alice creates a public authwit and submits it to BananaCoin, allowing the FPC to take a specified amount of BananaCoin.
    - Alice calls a private function on the FPC which is exposed for public fee payment in BananaCoin.
    - The FPC checks that the amount of teardown gas Alice has specified is sufficient to cover the gas associated with the teardown function it will use to provide a refund to Alice.
    - The FPC specifies its teardown function as the one the transaction will use.